oVirt/ovirt-site/source/vdsm/developers.html.md

        python-nose rpm-build sanlock-python genisoimage python-ordereddict python-pthreading libselinux-python\
        python-ethtool m2crypto python-dmidecode python-netaddr python-inotify python-argparse git \
        python-cpopen bridge-utils libguestfs-tools-c pyparted

+Based on traffic from the mailing list in October 2013, and depending on the prior state of your text machine, it may be necessary to manually remove 'python-cpopen' and install 'vdsm-python-cpopen' .
+This may be done thus:

+      rpm -e python-cpopen
+      yum -y install vdsm-python-cpopen

 ## Getting the source